mdeff/paper-cryoem-orientation-recovery/reviews.md

 > How would non-uniformly distributed angles effect the proposed method?

-We tried it in Appendix X (with a uniform sampling of Euler angles, which is non-uniform on SO(3)) and performance wasn't affected.
+We tried it in Appendix B (with a uniform sampling of Euler angles, which is non-uniform on SO(3)) and performance wasn't affected.
-We discussed it in lines xxx-xxx (referencing the Appendix).
+We discussed it in lines 485-492 (referencing the Appendix).
+Figure 12 shows different samplings and Figure 13 shows the performance results from distance estimation and orientation recovery for non-uniform case.
 Should that be better / more clearly written?

 ## 3- Official Review of Paper4764 by Reviewer Z4BJ
 16 Jul 2021